microsoft/industry/fsi/solutions/bankingCustomerEngagement/readme.md

 ### Design recommendations

 * Ensure user/group mapping for the requisite licenses are done before deploying the solutions to Power Platform.
-* Ensure appropriate RBAC is assigned to the Security group for the dedicated Environment for Fianncial Services in Power Platform, ideally as part of the Environment creation process.
+* Ensure appropriate RBAC is assigned to the Security group for the dedicated Environment for Financial Services in Power Platform, ideally as part of the Environment creation process.
 * If privileged access to application registration in Azure AD cannot be granted for the group/users who will deploy and operate the D365 Customer Service solution and banking customer engagement scenario, a Global Administrator must assist with the deployment.

 ## Deployment